 Write the run function

-Locate your pre-generated entrypoint (./hello-world/app/main.py) and add the hello world code to your run function:
+Locate your pre-generated Python runner file (./hello-world/app/runner.py) and add the code to your run function.

 def run(basepath, params, metadata):